-(iii) The ADL-own-EWC model significantly outperforms the ADL-own model. (iv) The ADL-own-IC model outperforms the ADL-own model for most of the scenarios expect for the MAE error measure. (v) The ADL-intra-EWC model significantly outperforms the ADL-intra model. (vi) The ADL-intra-IC model outperforms the ADL-intra model for all the scenarios expect for the MAE error measure.
+The ADL-own-EWC model significantly outperforms the ADL-own model.

+The ADL-own-IC model outperforms the ADL-own model for most of the error measures across lead times except for the volume dependent MAE error measure.

+The ADL-intra-EWC model significantly outperforms the ADL-intra model.

+The ADL-intra-IC model outperforms the ADL-intra model for all the cases except for the MAE error measure.

-Overall, The ADL-intra-EWC model and the ADL-intra-IC model generate the most accurate forecasts.
+Overall, The ADL-intra-EWC model and the ADL-intra-IC model generate the most accurate forecasts among the seven candidate models.

 Table 2.
 The forecasting performance of the models for all forecast period